In 2022, Rose State College's tuition was $3,779 a year for in-state students and $10,155 a year for out-of-state students.

-Rose State College is a public, state institution, so it offers a reduced tuition rate of $3,614 for in-state students who attend full-time.
-For students who are not considered Oklahoma-residents, out-of-state tuition is $9,990 a year.
+Rose State College is a public, state institution, so it offers a reduced tuition rate of $3,779 for students who qualify as state residents and attend full-time.

 ORJC has the same tuition for international students as for those from out of state.